yihao-liu/Droplet-Annotation/README.md

 ## Acknowledgments
 - Prof. Dr. Klaus Eyer and Dr. Ines Lüchtefeld for their advice and support.
-- The tracking results from [Droplet Tracking](https://github.com/antoinebasseto/dslab).
+- The tracking results and functions from [Droplet Tracking](https://github.com/antoinebasseto/dslab).